Global Convergence of Block Coordinate Descent in Deep Learning: Acknowledgments

 The work of Jinshan Zeng is supported in part by the National Natural Science Foundation (NNSF) of China (No.~61603162, 61876074).
+The work of Tim Tsz-Kit Lau is supported by the University Fellowship for first-year Ph.D. students by The Graduate School at Northwestern University.
+The work of Shao-Bo Lin is supported in part by the NNSF of China (No.~61876133).
 The work of Yuan Yao is supported in part by HKRGC grant 16303817, 973 Program of China (No.~2015CB85600), NNSF of China (No.~61370004, 11421110001), as well as grants from Tencent AI Lab, Si Family Foundation, Baidu BDI, and Microsoft Research-Asia.
-The work of Shaobo Lin is supported in part by the NNSF of China (No.~61876133).
-The work of Tim Tsz-Kit Lau is supported by the University Fellowship funded by The Graduate School at Northwestern University, and part of this work was performed when he was at Department of Mathematics, The Hong Kong University of Science and Technology.
+The authors thank Prof.~Jian Peng from UIUC for helpful discussions.